CyanChanges/CyanChanges/README.md

 npm/GitHub/Microsoft sucks
 their migration process is stupid
 and produce bugs a lot
-while preventing me from use old apis finally they have broke my program :cry:
+while preventing me from use old apis
+finally they have successfully broke my program :tada: :cry:

 ### Statistics